georgecharatsaris/Topic-Models-Collection/README.md

 # Topic-Models-Collection

 This repository contains implementations of several topic models on the HeinOnline dataset.
+By changing the dataset's path one can execute the models using their datasets.

 # Dataset